Who are you ?

 Who can benefit: U.S.-based financial professionals interested in being the advisor of choice for clients in or nearing retirement, and building a practice designed to meet the needs of those clients.

-Chris Gies is senior vice president of advisor Practice Management Director for Capital Group.
+Chris Gies is director of Advisor Practice Management for Capital Group.
 He has more than three decades of industry experience and specializes in training high-level advisors on various practice development topics.

 Watch the replay and view the supporting materials.